River mouth: Landforms

-At the mouth of a river, the change in flow condition can cause the river to drop any sediment it is carrying.
+At the mouth of a river, the change in flow conditions can cause the river to drop any sediment it is carrying.
 This sediment deposition can generate a variety of landforms, such as deltas, sand bars, spits, and tie channels.
 Landforms at the river mouth drastically alter the geomorphology and ecosystem.
 Along coasts, sand bars and similar landforms act as barriers, sheltering sensitive ecosystems that are enriched by nutrients deposited from the river.
-However, damming of rivers can starve the river of sand and nutrients, creating a deficit at the river mouth.
+However, the damming of rivers can starve the river of sand and nutrients, creating a deficit at the river's mouth.

 Cultural influence

-As river mouths are the site of large scale sediment deposition and allowed for easy travel and ports, many towns and cities are founded there.
-Many places in the United Kingdom take their names from their positions at the mouths of rivers, such as Plymouth (i.e. mouth of the Plym River), Sidmouth (i.e. mouth of the Sid River), and Great Yarmouth (i.e. mouth of the Yare River); in Celtic, the term is Aber or Inver.
+As river mouths are the site of large-scale sediment deposition and allow for easy travel and ports, many towns and cities are founded there.
+Many places in the United Kingdom take their names from their positions at the mouths of rivers, such as Plymouth (i.e. mouth of the Plym River), Sidmouth (i.e. mouth of the Sid River), and Great Yarmouth (i.e. mouth of the Yare River).
+In Celtic, the corresponding terms are Aber or Inver, from which come numerous place names such as Aberdeen, Abercrombie, and Abernethy, as well as Inverness, Inverkip, and Inveraray.

 Due to rising sea levels as a result of climate change, the coastal cities are at heightened risk of flooding.
 Sediment starvation in the river compounds this concern.